Faculty and Staff

 Phone: +39 06 35588 369

-Thomas F. McInerney is Professor of Rule of Law for Development at Loyola University Chicago School of Law with a background in international and corporate law, global governance, regulation, and strategy.
-He is experienced in managing legal affairs and compliance for international organizations, companies, and NGOs operating in multiple jurisdictions and designing, implementing, and improving multilateral treaties and regulatory systems.
-He teaches courses relating to international law, development finance, and institutional reform.
-In addition to teaching, he supports curriculum development, conducts research, organizes conferences, and strategy development and implementation.
+Thomas F. McInerney is Professor in Rule of Law for Development.
+He is international lawyer and strategist with a background in international and corporate law, global governance, regulation, development, and strategy.
+McInerney is experienced in managing legal affairs and compliance for international organizations, companies, and NGOs operating in multiple jurisdictions and designing, implementing, and improving multilateral treaties and regulatory systems.

-McInerney's legal experience includes anti-corruption, corporate finance, environmental law and policy, human rights, international organizations, international investment, labor, land and natural resources, organizational compliance and ethics, public international law, and securities.
+McInerney's legal experience spans anti-corruption, corporate finance, environmental law and policy, food and agriculture, human rights, international organizations, international investment, labor, land and natural resources, organizational compliance and ethics, public international law, and securities.

-He has advised international organizations and governments, including the UN Food and Agriculture Organization (FAO), UN Environment (UNE), Bioversity International, and the World Health Organization (WHO), develop innovative strategies and solutions to enhance the performance of global regulatory systems.
+He has advised international organizations and governments, including the UN Food and Agriculture Organization (FAO), UN Environment (UNE), Bioversity International, and the World Health Organization (WHO), on developing and implementing innovative strategies and solutions to enhance the performance of global regulatory systems.
+From 2015-2016, he was a member of the Expert Group on Impact Assessment of the WHO Framework Convention on Tobacco Control.

 From 1999 to 2002, as Program Manager with Social Accountability International, he conducted research, drafting, and fundraising for the Business Principles for Countering Bribery, a leading corporate anti-corruption management system and predecessor to the World Economic Forum Partnering Against Corruption Initiative (PACI) and the ISO 37001 Anti-Corruption Management System.